nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

 - If the [Request was sent via a RelationshipTemplate]({% link _docs_integrate/share-attributes-with-peer.md %}#request-via-relationshiptemplate): Specify `<ID of RelationshipTemplate>` as the value for the `source.reference` query parameter.
 - If the [Request was sent via a Message]({% link _docs_integrate/share-attributes-with-peer.md %}#request-via-message): Specify `<ID of Request>` as the value for the `id` query parameter.

 The Integrator of the Sender can now get the Response of the Recipient from the `response.content` property of the result.
 In the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) is a [ShareAttributeAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#shareattributeacceptresponseitem) for each accepted ShareAttributeRequestItem and a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) for each rejected ShareAttributeRequestItem included.
 Note that each accepted ShareAttributeRequestItem leads to the creation of an appropriate LocalAttribute with a LocalAttributeShareInfo of the Sender.
+Depending on whether an IdentityAttribute or a RelationshipAttribute has been shared by the Sender, it is referred to as either an [own shared IdentityAttribute]({% link _docs_integrate/attribute-introduction.md %}#own-shared-and-peer-shared-identityattributes) or an [emitted ThirdPartyRelationshipAttribute]({% link _docs_integrate/attribute-introduction.md %}#emitted-and-received-thirdpartyrelationshipattributes).
 The `content` of the LocalAttribute is the underlying `attribute` of the ShareAttributeRequestItem.

 In case of an error, [ErrorResponseItems]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) can also be included in the Response.
 If the Request for sharing Attributes contains a RequestItemGroup in its `items` property, the Response to this Request contains a corresponding [ResponseItemGroup]({% link _docs_integrate/data-model-overview.md %}#responseitemgroup) in its `items` property.
 {: .notice--info}